Update for 05 May 2020: We’ve now fully tested this robot vacuum cleaner. Read our full Dyson 360 Heurist review to find out if it’s one we recommend.

 The Heurist also appears to have an edge on the Roomba on mapping and customisation: although the Roomba can remember layouts and be scheduled to clean specific rooms, it can’t adapt its cleaning settings to certain zones.

-In the meantime, take a look at our robot vacuum cleaner reviews to see which models we recommend, and the ones to avoid.
+Or take a look at our robot vacuum cleaner reviews to see which models we recommend, and the ones to avoid.